property360-2/Development-of-Sales-and-Inventory-System-with-QR-Code-Based-Ordering-and-Predictive-Analytics/documentation/concept-plan.md

 ### 1. QR Code Ordering
 - Customers scan a QR code using their phone.
+- then some details will be inserted in the web once the qr was scanned such as table number so they dont need to manual input table
-- They can select menu items, quantity, and table number.
+- They can select menu items, quantity.
 - Order is automatically saved in the system.

 ### 2. Cashier-Assisted Ordering